internetofhomethings/Arduino-to-ESP8266-Server/README.md

 Digital Channel 04 is HI

-And if something is connected to channel 4, such as an LED, it should illuminate with this command.
+And if something is connected to the Arduino channel 4, such as an LED, it should illuminate with this command.

 Expansion: